MrRyschkov/LGP-GNN/README.md

 # LGP-GNN
-Downloadable code for the experiments in the paper "Graph Neural Networks with Local Graph Parameters"
+Downloadable code for the experiments in the paper "Graph Neural Networks with Local Graph Parameters".
+Our implementation is based on the implementation of the benchmarking experiments of the paper "Benchmarking Graph Neural Networks" by Dwivedi et al. (<https://github.com/graphdeeplearning/benchmarking-gnns>), the corresponding licence is included.

 Steps to run code:
 1. Install the necessary libraries.
 We advise creating a separate environment using the conda package and environment manager. <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>.